 Within fifteen (15) calendar days of execution of this Agreement, the CTA shall provide PG&E, for its approval, a sample of the billing format that the CTA shall use for its end-users served by CTA-consolidated billing.
 This billing format shall show how the requisite information set forth in Exhibit A is to be presented to the end-use customer.
 PG&E's approval under this section shall not be unreasonably withheld.
 The CTA shall use the agreed-upon format for its end-users for the duration of this Agreement unless the CTA presents a subsequent format to PG&E and it is approved by PG&E.]

+[6.1

+Option 2

+Within fifteen (15) calendar days of execution of this Agreement, the CTA shall provide the Energy Division, for its approval, a sample of the billing format that the CTA shall use for its end-users served by CTA-consolidated billing.
+This billing format shall show how the requisite information set forth in Exhibit A is to be presented to the end-use customer.
+The CTA shall use the agreed-upon format for its end-users for the duration of this Agreement unless the CTA presents a subsequent format to the Energy Division and it is approved by the Energy Division.]

+[6.2

+Option 1

 No less than semiannually during the term of this Agreement, the CTA shall provide PG&E with representative samples of bills actually presented to end-users under CTA-consolidated billing.
 Although confidential customer information shall be omitted from such samples, the bills shall establish that the requisite customer information has been presented by the CTA to the end-user.
 Unless otherwise agreed upon by the Parties, the CTA shall provide PG&E with representative samples on or about March 1 and September 1, of each calendar year.
 The requirements of Section 6 shall not replace or diminish the Parties’ audit rights and obligations as set forth in Section 17.]

+[6.2

+Option 2

+No less than semiannually during the term of this Agreement, the CTA shall provide the Energy Division with representative samples of bills actually presented to end-users under CTA-consolidated billing.
+The bills shall establish that the requisite customer information has been presented by the CTA to the end-user.
+Unless otherwise agreed upon by the Parties, the CTA shall provide the Energy Division with representative samples on or about March 1 and September 1, of each calendar year.
+The requirements of this Section 6.2 shall not replace or diminish the Energy Division's audit rights as set forth in Section 17.]

 Section 7.
 Limitation of Liability

 7.1 Each Party's liability to the other Party for any loss, cost, claim, injury, liability, or expense, including reasonable attorneys’ fees, relating to or arising from any act or omission in its performance of this Agreement, shall be limited to the amount of direct damage actually incurred, except as provided in Section 8.
 In no event shall either Party be liable to the other Party for any indirect, special, consequential, or punitive damages of any kind whatsoever, whether in contract, tort or strict liability, except in the event of an action covered by the Indemnification provisions of Section 8 of this Agreement, in which event this Section 7 shall not be applicable.